How I Became a Security Consultant: AbsoluteAppsec Interview

 The Certified Information Systems Security Professional (CISSP) is the de facto standard certification for security professionals.
-This makes any CISSP prep class a great way to get started in the field even if you aren’t ready for the certification exam.
-And if you are coming from an IT job (including entry-level ones), there is a good chance you meet the requirements from (ISC)2.
-If you are looking for self-study, Eric Conrad and Seth Misenar’s CISSP Study Guide is excellent.
+This makes any CISSP prep class a great way to get started in the field even if you aren't ready for the certification exam.
+And if you are coming from an IT job (including entry-level ones), there is a good chance you meet the experience requirements from ISC2.
+If you are looking for self-study, Eric Conrad and Seth Misenar's CISSP Study Guide is excellent.
 Another option that I like is our own Professionally Evil CISSP Mentorship.
 This program is a hybrid approach between self-study and instructor-led.
-(Our next run is June 2, and there are some great discounts available.).

 Network security is a much bigger topic, but there are some great places to get started on it.
 For one, I try to follow several people on Twitter continually.
 Some of my favorites are (in no particular order and leaving off Secure Ideas people):